 The resident sponsor needs to submit an authenticated marriage certificate to sponsor their wives.
 The certificate must be duly translated into Arabic by a certified translator.

 Sponsoring two wives

-In strict cases, a Muslim resident may be allowed to sponsor their two wives, if they meet certain terms and conditions set by the respective GDRFA.
+In strict cases, Muslim residents may be allowed to sponsor their two wives if they meet certain terms and conditions set by the respective GDRFA.

-Residents can sponsor their daughters only if they are unmarried.
+Residents can sponsor their daughters only if they are unmarried without age restrictions.

 An expatriate resident can also sponsor his stepchildren, subject to GDRFA’s conditions which include a deposit for each child and a written no-objection certificate from the biological parent.
 Their residence visas are valid for one year; renewable annually.

 Documents required to sponsor wife and children

 The following are the documents required to sponsor wife and children to apply for the UAE family visa or UAE sponsor visa: